monyhar/monyhar/monyhar/docs/fuchsia/build_instructions.md

 ```

 Note that you need to do this only once, and thereafter only if new dependencies
-are added - these will be announced to the chromium-dev@ group.
+are added - these will be announced to the monyhar-dev@ group.

 ### Update your checkout